blindnet-io/blindnet.dev/decision-records/DR-0002-password-assistant-package-manager.md

 #### Fufilment of criteria

-**1. Must support languages which we plan to use in this monorepo:
-Typescript and Javascript**
+**1. Must support languages which we plan to use in this monorepo: Typescript and Javascript**

 Technically Typescript support is not built in however it is simple to configure the build script to compile typescript.

-**2. The password assistant project will be relatively small, so we don't need a tool built for large monorepos.
-It should not be cumbersome to use the tool with a small monorepo.**
+**2. Should not be cumbersome to use the tool with a small monorepo.** - Fulfilled

-Yes - very lightweight
+Very lightweight and easy to use.

-**3. Should support publishing to npm**
+**3. Should support publishing to npm** - Fulfilled

-Yes

-**4. Should support testing on an integration and single package level**
+**4. Should support testing on an integration and single package level** - Fulfilled

-Yes

-**5. Should be actively maintained/supported**
+**5. Should be actively maintained/supported** - Fulfilled

 Somewhat - it is unclear what the future plan for Lerna is now that Nrwl has taken over but there is no indication that it is going away.
 If anything